 Senior high youth who have completed Quest are welcome and eligible to teach church school themselves.
 Contact Lydia Mulkey, Associate Pastor of Education (firstname.lastname@example.org), 708-386-5215 (ext.
 103).

-While our junior and senior highs are always welcome and involved in worship, every spring there’s one Sunday when they run the whole show, from offering music to telling Bible stories to working with children during Time for Sharing to delivering sermons.
+While our junior and senior highs are always welcome and involved in worship, there are Sundays when they run the whole show, from offering music to telling Bible stories to working with children during Time for Sharing to delivering sermons.
 What will they do next year?
 Youth Sunday always stretches the imagination to offer the whole congregation a new way of looking at worship.

 Our senior highs take a week every summer for intensive, hands-on mission work.
 They might be building a house, working out in the field, or getting a summer camp ready for teens from across the world.
 But there are plenty of opportunities to deepen friendships and most of all — have FUN!

 FUJI and FUSH resources

 Want to learn more about activities and future plans in FUSH and FUJI?
 Check out our blog and see what’s on the calendar!